appium/appium-espresso-driver/README.md

 ## Scripts

 - `appium driver run espresso print-espresso-path` prints the path to the Appium Espresso server root.
 You can modify the gradle file directly if [Espresso Build Config](#espresso-build-config) was not sufficient.
-- `appium driver run espresso build-espresso` builds the espresso server.
+- `appium driver run espresso build-espresso` builds the espresso server since driver version 2.18.0.
+It helps building the espresso server outside Appium process.
 Available environment variables are below:
   - `SHOW_GRADLE_LOG` configures if the command shows the gradle task logs.
   - `TEST_APP_PACKAGE` configures the target application to build the espresso server for.
   - `ESPRESSO_BUILD_CONFIG` is an absolute path to the [Espresso Build Config](#espresso-build-config) as JSON format file.